Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 Ten seconds is too short.
 The exact number varies by process, and the familiar figure comes from a proprietary study rather than a universal measurement: Ladders' 2018 eye-tracking work put average initial attention at [about 7.4 seconds](https://www.theladders.com/career-advice/you-only-get-6-seconds-of-fame-make-it-count "hiring, resumes, attention | Ladders").
 The deeper problem is what a fast skim rewards.

-The deeper problem is what ten seconds turns a resume into.

-It stops being a record of work.
-It becomes an advertisement.
+The deeper problem is what ten seconds turns a resume into: an advertisement rather than a record of work.

 The optimal resume for that process is barely a document at all.
 It is a headline, a few flashy numbers, recognizable titles, company names, and enough keyword density to survive the first filter.
 Everything else becomes fine print.